 individuals and organizations into a national movement to find a cure for

 ovarian cancer.
 The alliance would like every woman to know the symptoms of

-ovarian cancer and be diagnosed earlier, and every woman with ovarian cancer to
+ovarian cancer, to be diagnosed earlier, and to

 live a longer, better life.
 This website has information on what people can do